Malvid/Malvid/README.md

 ## Get started

+### Guide

 Malvid can be integrated into your project in two ways: Using the CLI *or* using the API of Malvid.
 Check out our guide for more information.
 [Get started with Malvid &#187;](docs/Get%20started.md)

+### Demo

+The website of [Malvid](https://malvid.io) is open-source and built entirely with Malvid.
+You can take a look at the components and how they are made in the [repository of the website](https://github.com/Malvid/Malvid).

 ## Introduction